 How to recycle brake fluid

 - Landfill options: Some solid waste management authorities handle HHW by collecting it at the dump sites directly.
-Call your local sanitation office to find out if they have such a program.
+Contact your local sanitation office to find out if they have such a program.

 If you can’t find a local HHW collection site in your area, you may try this safe home disposal method instead (as a last resort):

-- Catch it: When bleeding brakes, be sure to position a jar beneath your vehicle to catch the brake fluid.
+- Catch it: When bleeding brakes, position a jar beneath your vehicle to catch the brake fluid.

 - Dry it: Next, pour the used brake fluid into a pan of kitty litter so that it can evaporate over several days.
-Be sure to keep the pan away from pets and children in the meantime.
+Due to the high toxicity of brake fluid, be sure to keep the pan away from pets and children.

-- Toss it: Finally, once it has completely dried, pour the kitty litter into a container, seal it up, and then safely put this in your trash can.
+- Toss it: Finally, once it has completely dried, pour the kitty litter into a container, seal it up, and then safely put it in your trash can.